DavidLXu/DavidLXu.github.io/_posts/2026-03-21-blog-post-cfgrl-paper-notes.md

 | visual-cube-single-play | 13 | **37** | **2.8x** |
 | visual-scene-play | 25 | **40** | +60% |

+One detail I found especially convincing in the PDF is that these gains are not coming from heavy per-task retuning.
+For the main GCBC table, the authors use a single fixed guidance strength of `w = 3` and still get broad improvements across state-based and pixel-based tasks.

 With hierarchical policies (HCFGRL), gains are even larger:

 | Task | Flow HGCBC | HCFGRL |